git-srinath/DMS3.0/doc/CORRECTIONS_LOG.md

 - Proper batch processing using `cursor.fetchmany(BULK_LIMIT)`
 - Memory-efficient for large datasets
 - Intermediate commits after each batch
-- `blkprcrows` from DWJOB.BLKPRCROWS now controls batch size
+- `blkprcrows` from DMS_JOB.BLKPRCROWS now controls batch size
-- Falls back to DWPARAMS.BULKPRC.NOOFROWS if not set
+- Falls back to DMS_PARAMS.BULKPRC.NOOFROWS if not set

 **Benefits:**
 1. **Memory Efficiency:** Processes data in chunks, not all at once